 Investing in CRO means that you can confidently invest in growth strategies knowing that you’re sending traffic to a site optimized for conversions.
 In addition, CRO can help you better understand your users, and thus, make better UX decisions.

 Let’s look at some ways CRO can benefit your business:

 1. Lowers customer acquisition cost

-Since optimization leads to conversion of a greater percentage of visitors from existing traffic, there is no additional cost associated with conversion.
-This greatly reduces your customer acquisition cost and enables you to make more profit off each customer.
+Since optimization leads to the conversion of a greater percentage of visitors from existing traffic, there is no additional cost associated with conversion.
+This greatly reduces your customer acquisition cost and enables you to make more profit from each customer.

 2. Leads to more time spent on site by visitors